mark1439/Progress/README.md

-# Progress
+# CS50x Repository
-just a record of my progress while pursuing computer science...
+just a record of my progress in CS50x "Introduction to Computer Science